What Is Your Greatest Weakness in a Job Interview

 The Cost of Getting It Wrong

 A poorly delivered answer can create doubt.
-Overused “weaknesses” like “I work too hard” or “I’m a perfectionist” read as rehearsed and evasive.
-Conversely, selecting a weakness that is central to the role—admitting poor communication skills when applying for a client-facing job, for example—raises red flags.
+Over-used “weaknesses” like “I work too hard” or “I’m a perfectionist” read as rehearsed and evasive.
+Conversely, selecting a weakness that is fundamental to the role—admitting poor communication skills when applying for a client-facing job, for example—raises red flags.
 Worse, claiming a weakness without showing efforts to improve signals complacency.

 What Not To Do: Common Pitfalls